-This performance follows the positive end of the 2018, when the market was reported at 284.308 units, up 2.5%, with the third annual growth in a row, despite of the introduction, in May 2018, of the Impuesto Selectivo al Consumo (ISC) a new tax for all new vehicles sold for private use, with a 10% due for petrol vehicles and a 20% for diesel.
+Remarkable the growth, the third annual in a row, considering the introduction, in May 2018, of the Impuesto Selectivo al Consumo (ISC) a new tax for all new vehicles sold for private use, with a 10% due for petrol vehicles and a 20% for diesel.

-The market is one f the most relevant in South America with an annual volume stable above the 250k.
-This market ranks as the fifth largest in Latin America after Brazil, Mexico, Argentina and Colombia, while at Global level in the 2018 the market was 19th, just ahead of the largest European country, France.
+The market is one of the most relevant in South America with an annual volume stable above the 250k.
+This market ranks as the fifth largest in Latin America after Brazil, Mexico, Colombia, Guatemala, Ecuador and Argentina .